+Enabling Security

-To receive Over-the-Air Radio Service Software (OARSS) Security you must enable security the first time you power on your phone or within 20 days of first activation of your phone.
+You must enable security the first time you power on your phone or within 20 days of first activation of your phone.

-- 1 Press ⊙ under Ok. - Note: If you press ⊙ under Later, the idle screen will appear.
-The next time you select Net from the main menu, you will be prompted to enable security before you can use Nextel Online services. - 2 You are prompted to enable security.
-Press of under Yes.
+- 1 Press \odot under Ok.

+- 2 You are prompted to enable security.
+Press under Yes.
 A series of screens and then the default homepage displays.

-3 Press Ø to return to the idle screen.
+- 3 Press 🖉 to return to the idle screen.